Improving Air Traffic Management Together

 The leadership team behind CDM is the CDM Stakeholders Group (CSG).
 The CSG meets monthly and provides recommendations to the FAA on CDM priorities and activities, oversees the general direction and mission of CDM and provides prioritization and tasking on possible technology, communication tools, etc., towards enhancing system efficiencies for the NAS.
 The CSG will form sub-teams and assign specific tasking to develop options for potential opportunities that may be presented to the FAA for action.

-The current sub-teams are the Flow Evaluation Team (FET), the Future Concepts Team (FCT), the CDM Training Team (CTT), the Weather Evaluation Team (WET), the Surface CDM Team (SCT), and the CDM Automation Team (CAT).
+The current sub-teams are the Flow Evaluation Team (FET), the Future Concepts Team (FCT), the CDM Training Team (CTT), the Weather Evaluation Team (WET), the Surface CDM Team (SCT), the CDM Automation Team (CAT) and the PERTI Evaluation Team (PET).
 The sub-teams are comprised of members of the FAA and Industry and serve at the discretion of the CSG.